-NOTE: Many of the discipline-based indexes, and the large inter-disciplinary indexes such as Proquest and Social Sciences Abstracts, are international in scope and are linked under "Commonly Used Indexes" on the Libraries' Electronic Indexes page.
-Listed below are a few key indexes only.
-Prisma and HAPI are the indexes devoted to Latin American studies.
+Listed below are a few key indexes.
+Many of the discipline-based indexes, and the large inter-disciplinary indexes such as Proquest and Social Sciences Abstracts, are international in scope and can be found on the Libraries' Databases page.

-Prisma and HAPI Online are fully integrated-- Prisma offers key titles that are indexed in HAPI Online and incorporates HAPI indexing directly into the database.
+Prisma and HAPI Online are fully integrated indexes devoted to Latin American studies-- Prisma offers key titles that are indexed in HAPI Online and incorporates HAPI indexing directly into the database.
 They are produced by different providers using different search algorithms, so results differ.
 Try both!

 More than 700 full-text titles are currently available, most with a backfile to the year 2002, with some back to the mid-nineties.
 The Prisma search interface is available in English, Spanish, and Portuguese.